kshraddha1413/BasicDefination/README.md

 **What is Spring Boot?**

+Spring Boot is an open source Java-based framework used to create a micro Service.
+It is used to build stand-alone and production ready spring applications.

 1)Spring Boot provides a good platform for Java developers to develop a stand-alone and production-grade spring application that you can just run.

+You can get started with minimum configurations without the need for an entire Spring configuration setup.

 **Features**